 Since all horses are different, not all will benefit from having their sheath cleaned.

 It is generally believed that sheath cleaning helps to lower the risk of infection and make a horse more comfortable.

 However, studies show that cleaning can also encourage bacterial growth, especially when done frequently.
 This is because when you clean a horse sheath, you remove smegma.
 This smegma has been found to contain proteins that inhibit the growth of harmful bacteria.

 Besides preventing bacterial growth, smegma also helps to lubricate the private part.

 One of the arguments put forward to support the idea that sheath cleaning is unnecessary has to do with the fact that horses in the wild never get their sheath cleaned, yet it doesn’t affect their health or performance.

 To support this claim, there are reports that show that these wild stallions have higher conception rates (nearly 85 percent) than their domestic brothers (around 70 percent) who have their sheath regularly cleaned.

 However, one thing that might be missing from these reports is the fact that wild stallions have more opportunities to be sexually active and thus breed.
 This helps to shed and expel excess smegma buildup naturally.

 On the other hand, for domestic stallions used for breeding, sheath cleaning might be required to prevent contamination of the sperm and lower the risk of infection.

 Most vets recommend sheath cleaning as part of the maintenance routine for your horse.
-This enables the sheath and penis to be examined for possible infections and other problems.
+This enables the sheath and pen*s (private part) to be examined for possible infections and other problems.